JWL16038/JWL16038/README.md

 ### Hello! (你好！）

 My name is Jia Wei, I'm a 2nd year software engineer student student based in Wellington, New Zealand.
 I'm passionate about building great software applications  and who's looking to expand my knowledge in the tech industry!
+Feel free to call me Jia Wei or Jiawei :)

 - 🔭 I’m currently working on my clothing waste app in Flutter, basic neural network programs using Python and my Midi2Music project using C++.
 - 🌱 I’m currently learning on using the Flutter SDK, C/C++ and neural network using Python.